 But the number of reviewers will also depend on how many types of litigation risks a company wants to model.

-BUT WHY IS OUR INNOVATION FOR THE LEGAL PROFESSION SUCH GOOD NEWS?
+WHY OUR INNOVATION IS SUCH GOOD NEWS

 Well, let's start by admitting that neural networks have been around for decades.
 (For that history, click on "decades.")
 To make another long story short, there were winters (disappointments) and springs (hope and the hype that goes with it).